Conditions for the Processing of Personal Data

 Nature, purpose and means of the processing

-- The Provider processes personal data by automated means using statistical methods for the purpose of creating individualized Communications for the Recipients, sending Communications to the Recipients, receiving communications from the Recipients and for evaluating business campaigns’ results.
+- The Provider processes personal data by automated means using statistical methods for the purpose of creating individualized Messages for the Recipients, sending Messages to the Recipients, receiving communications from the Recipients, evaluating business campaigns’ results and identifying non-human interactions with Messages.

 Duration of the processing